-Lesson 5 concentrates on the subject of organizing images in the photo library.
+Lesson 4 concentrates on the subject of organizing images in the photo library.
 Students learn how to organize their files and folders from within Lightroom and get hands-on experience with all the tools and techniques for tagging, marking, sorting and searching images.
 This lesson expands on types and uses of collections, introduces keywording, labelling and rating, and looks at methods for finding and filtering images in the library.

-Lesson 5 also introduces the Map module, where photos can be placed on a Google map manually, or by automatically leveraging GPS metadata generated by a camera or extracted from a tracklog recorded by a mobile device.
+Lesson 4 also introduces the People view-where users can tag the faces in their photos-and the Map module, where photos can be placed on a Google map manually, or by automatically leveraging GPS metadata generated by a camera or extracted from a tracklog recorded by a mobile device.